Jayson Tatum NBA Preview vs. the Raptors

 Raptors 2022-23 Defensive Insights

-- Conceding 111.4 points per game last season made the Raptors the fourth-ranked squad in the NBA on defense.
+- Defensively, the Raptors gave up 111.4 points per game last year, fourth in the NBA.

-- In terms of rebounds, the Raptors were 10th in the NBA last year, conceding 42.3 per contest.
+- The Raptors were the 10th-ranked team in the league last year, conceding 42.3 rebounds per game.

-- Looking at assists, the Raptors conceded 26.2 per game last year, ranking them 25th in the NBA.
+- In terms of assists, the Raptors were ranked 25th in the league defensively last year, allowing 26.2 per game.

-- Looking at three-point defense, the Raptors were ranked 12th in the league last year, giving up 12.2 makes per contest.
+- Allowing 12.2 made three-pointers per game last season, the Raptors were 12th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!